 If a misdiagnosis causes a patient medical harm, he or she may have grounds for a medical malpractice suit.
 In order to win compensation for injuries suffered, he or she must be able to demonstrate that:

 - He or she is injured

 - The injury is the result of a wrong diagnosis

 - The doctor acted unreasonably or negligently when making that diagnosis.

-The Philadelphia wrong diagnosis attorneys at the law firm of Lowenthal & Abrams, Injury Attorneys have decades of experience in medical malpractice cases.
+The Philadelphia wrong diagnosis lawyers at Lowenthal & Abrams, Injury Attorneys have decades of experience in medical malpractice cases.
 We have obtained substantial verdicts and settlements for our clients. and are ready to help if you’ve been wrongfully injured due to an incorrect diagnosis.
-Contact us today by calling 888-979-7298.
+Contact us today.